-Product revenues for the three months ended March 31, 2020 were \$1,609,820 as compared to \$130,999 during the same period in the prior year, an approximate 1,100% increase.
-These revenues are a first quarter revenue record for the Company.
-Sales of vegetable and fruit products, including fresh organic asparagus, avocado, mango and others, continued to grow and were sold to a variety of customers in the Netherlands, Belgium, United Kingdom, Germany, France, Spain, Russia, Sweden, Norway and Denmark.
+Product revenues for the three months ended June 30, 2020 were \$2,163,955 as compared to \$62,458 during the same period in the prior year, an increase of over 3,300% and are a quarterly revenue record for the Company.
+Sales of vegetable and fruit products, including fresh organic asparagus, avocado, ginger, mango and others, continued to grow and were sold to a variety of customers throughout Europe.

-We realized a quarterly gross profit of \$160,477 or approximately 10% of revenues in the first quarter of 2020 which was a first quarter record, as compared to a gross loss of \$31,131 during the same period in the prior year.
-This is indicative of the solid progress made as the Company's operating model has been repositioned to an asset light business model and revenue streams and supply sources expanded in hand with a rationalized cost base.
+We realized a quarterly gross profit of \$232,504 or approximately 11% of revenues in the second quarter of 2020 which was also a quarterly record for the Company, as compared to a gross profit of \$8,265 during the same quarter of the prior year.
+This is the third consecutive quarter of increased sales and gross profit.

-Selling, general and administration expenses of \$186,494 this quarter were slightly higher than the \$179,889 from the same quarter of the prior year but within expectations given the greater volume of sales in the quarter.
+Selling, general and administration expenses of \$188,822 this quarter were lower than the \$229,231 from the same quarter of the prior year with the largest decreases coming from reduced professional fees, amortization and maintenance costs.

-Management fees in the current quarter were \$148,449 an amount comparable to the last eight quarters.
+Management fees in the current quarter were \$158,441 an amount comparable to the last nine quarters.

-Labour costs and benefits during the first quarter were \$187,622 and also within expectations given the increased volume of sales.
-Labour costs have decreased over the last two years as overall staffing levels have been scaled back leading to cost savings from our restructured business model.
+Labour costs and benefits during the second quarter were \$232,013, a significant increase versus the prior year but well within expectations given the increased volume of commercial activity.
+Labour costs decreased over the last two years as staffing levels were scaled back as the business was repositioned.
+With commercial activities now quickly ramping up, operating personnel are being added to support this growth.

-We recognized \$63,764 in stock-based compensation in the first quarter of 2020 compared to \$87,469 in the same quarter of 2019.
+We recognized \$65,241 in stock-based compensation in the second quarter of 2020 compared to \$67,526 in the same quarter of 2019.
 Stock based compensation is calculated using the Black-Scholes option pricing model which requires the input of highly subjective assumptions including expected price volatility.
 Changes in the subjective input assumptions can materially affect the fair value estimate, and therefore does not necessarily provide a reliable single measure of the fair value of the Company's stock options granted and/or vested during the period.
-Stock based compensation in the first quarter of 2020 was based on a fair value of \$0.05 per share for the 5,325,000 options granted in December 2019, \$0.04 per share for the 150,000 options granted in June 2019, \$0.06 per share for the 600,000 options granted in June 2018 and \$0.06 per share for the 5,750,000 options granted in December 2018.
+Stock based compensation in the second quarter of 2020 was based on fair values of \$0.01 - \$0.05 per share for the 1,030,000 options granted in the second quarter of 2020, \$0.05 per share for the 5,325,000 options granted in December 2019, \$0.04 per share for the 150,000 options granted in June 2019, \$0.06 per share for the 600,000 options granted in June 2018 and \$0.06 per share for the 5,750,000 options granted in December 2018.

-Net interest and accretion expense during the current quarter was \$64,941 as compared to \$34,119 for the same quarter of the prior year.
-Interest in the first quarters of 2020 and 2019 consisted primarily of interest on our bank loan and the interest bearing short-term loans, plus factoring costs.
-Larger bank and short-term loans balances together with increased commercial activity in 2020 led to the higher expense in 2020.
+Net interest and accretion expense during the current quarter was \$76,423 as compared to \$31,862 for the same quarter of the prior year.
+Interest in the second quarters of 2020 and 2019 consisted primarily of interest on our bank loan, convertible debentures and interest bearing short-term loans, plus factoring costs.
+The addition of the convertible debentures, together with larger bank and short-term loans balances during the quarter combined with increased commercial activity, led to the higher expense in 2020.
 See "Liquidity and Capital Resources" for further information.